DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Jeanne nodded in agreement and turned her back to the megalith.
 Towards the road, illuminated by morning sunlight filtering through trees.

 [Where are you going?
-Even though you finally discovered a core of the world.]
+Even though you finally discovered a heart of the world.]

 It was well mannered and lady-like voice.
 Full of warmth, affection and moreover overwhelming divinity, the voice echoed throughout the place.